VishanMenan/Alphabet-Recognition/README.md

 ![Predicted M instead of A](Images/M.JPG)

 ## 🌟 Future Enhancements
+1. **Expanded Dataset**: Train the model with more alphabet image samples and more epochs for better accuracy.
-1. **Live Webcam Integration:** Enable real-time alphabet recognition using a camera.
+2. **Live Webcam Integration:** Enable real-time alphabet recognition using a camera.
-2. **Non-English Alphabets:** Expand support to include alphabets from other languages.
+3. **Non-English Alphabets:** Expand support to include alphabets from other languages.
+4. **User Interface**: Build a UI and make the process of loading input through a web app.
-3. **Improved Accuracy:** Integrate advanced architectures like ResNet or EfficientNet for better performance.
+5. **Improved Accuracy:** Integrate advanced architectures like ResNet or EfficientNet for better performance.